sbweeden/sshfido2/readme.md

 Inspiration for this setup comes from instructions for sshd at: https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html

+A fairly detailed blog on the topic can also be found here: https://swjm.blog/the-complete-guide-to-ssh-with-fido2-security-keys-841063a04252

 # SSH client Setup Requirements

 You need a client machine with ssh 8.3 or newer.
 This includes support for hardware security keys, per documentation in [link above](https://developers.yubico.com/SSH/Securing_SSH_with_FIDO2.html).
 In my testing I used an M1 mac with MacOS Sequoia 15.5, and installed OpenSSH just like those instructions indicate: